Let’s create something beautiful!

 Switching to the chain nose pliers, grasp the full width of the spiral.
 From there, continue the curling motion around the initial spiral circle, creating layers of circular wire.
 This will serve as the attachment spot for the clear beading wire and the crimp beads.

-Using the round object you’ve selected (such as a water bottle neck or hammer, or a ring mandrel if you have one) wind the wire around it in the opposite direction of the spiral circle you formed.
+Using the round object you’ve selected (such as a water bottle neck, hammer, or ring mandrel if you have one) wind the wire around it in the opposite direction of the spiral circle you formed.

 After forming your large spiral, use the tip of your round nose pliers to make a small closed spiral circle.
 Fold that small closed end wire within the large circle so the small circle adds a special little detail to the inside of the larger circle.